This is an updated version of an article first published in 2018.

-- The General Debate at the United Nations General Assembly (UNGA) normally takes place in New York every September.
+- The United Nations General Assembly (UNGA) High-level Week normally takes place in New York every September.

-Every September, world leaders usually gather at the United Nations headquarters in New York to debate the most important issues facing the world.
+Every September, world leaders from 193 United Nations member states gather at the UN headquarters in New York to debate the most important issues facing the world.

 Here's what you need to know.

 The UNGA, the main policy-making body of the UN, was created under Chapter IV of the Charter of the United Nations, signed in San Francisco on 26 June 1945.

 The Charter outlines its key functions, including “promoting international co-operation in the economic, social, cultural, educational and health fields, and assisting in the realization of human rights and fundamental freedoms for all without distinction as to race, sex, language or religion”.